IBM/cloud-native-starter/documentation/MinishiftDeployment.md

 ![Istio is installed](../images/minishift-istio.png)

 There were a couple of instructions displayed at the end of the cluster setup.
 Ignore these instructions.
 The `minishift-scripts/setup-project.sh` script in the next step will setup everything correctly.
-It will also disable mTLS for our project which is the default for Maistra/Istio on Minishift but currently not supported by Cloud Native Starter.
+It will also disable mTLS for our project which is the default for Maistra/Istio on Minishift but currently not used in Cloud Native Starter.

-Now open the OpenShift dashboard (`minishift console`), login as admin/admin, open the 'istio-system' project (you may need to click on "View All" to see it), then search for application "Kiali".
+Now open the OpenShift dashboard (`minishift console`), login with username 'admin' and password 'admin', open the 'istio-system' project (you may need to click on "View All" to see it), then search for application "Kiali".

 Click on the route for Kiali, it looks like 'https://kiali-istio-system.192.168.99.100.nip.io'.
 This will open the Kiali console.
-Log into Kiali with user 'admin' and password 'admin'.
+Log into Kiali with username 'admin' and password 'admin'.